andreidae/andreidae-andreidae.github.io/_pages/service.md

 I believe that been a scientist is not just about doing your own research but also about contributing to society in and outside academia.

 I try to contribute to the academic community in different ways.
-I have volunteered for fieldwork, at the museum collections, as instructor, as journal reviewer, as editor or by organizing events.
+I have volunteered for fieldwork and at museum collections.
+I have done volunteer work as instructor, as peer reviewer for journals, as editor, as organizor of confences and events, among others.

 # Peer reviews